MeiJuneSpace/IDEA9103_WoogieBoogie_mwan3889_Audio_2024S1/README.md

     }
 }
 ```
-Corresponding drawing function to generate and draw featured rectangles:
+**Corresponding drawing function to generate and draw featured rectangles**

 This function is used to record position of each featured rectangles on the interior canvas:
 ```